-NALFA sponsors a podcast series, "Leaders in Litigation".
+NALFA sponsors a podcast series, "L.A.W. - Litigators At Work".
 We talk to thought leaders and newsmakers about the practice of litigation.
 We interview our members, faculty, fellows, and others to discuss their work in litigation.
 Click on the audio link below to listen to the podcast:

 In a special podcast, NALFA honors the work and legacy of founding member Bruce R. Meckler.
 Bruce Meckler was one of the pioneers of legal fee analysis and one of the nation’s top attorney fee experts.
 He was widely respected by his peers and colleagues from across the legal fee analysis field.
 Hosted by Terry Jesse, NALFA Executive Director, the podcast shares thoughts and memories from his peers and fellow NALFA members.
 The podcast also reflects on how Bruce helped shape the legal fee analysis profession.
 NALFA Podcast No. 5: Interview with Andy Jardini